 PM Narendra Modi and HM Amit Shah Achieve the Impossible

-The last session of Parliament has been the most productive where historical legislations have been passed.
+The current session of Parliament has been the most productive where historical legislations have been passed.
 The Triple Talaq law, strengthening of India’s anti-terror laws and the decision on Article 370 are all unprecedented.
 The popular belief that the promise BJP made on Article 370 is an unachievable slogan has been proved wrong.
 So strong is the public mood in support of the new Kashmir policy of the Government that several opposition parties had succumbed to the public opinion.
 For the Rajya Sabha to approve this decision by a two-third majority goes beyond anyone’s imagination.
 I analyse the impact of this decision, history of failed attempts on resolving the J&K issue.

 History of the failed attempts